BY PAUL KILDEA

 Setting the ground rules

 The Constitution makes no mention of plebiscites and there is no standing legislation at federal level that governs them.
 Governments and parliaments therefore have great flexibility in setting plebiscite rules.
 The same-sex marriage poll could, for instance, be conducted as a voluntary postal vote that requires a supermajority of 60 per cent of votes to succeed.
 It could include a franchise that extended to sixteen-year-olds.
+The people that could potentially vote no, probably Explore and enjoy full tube porn movies featuring same-sex pornography themselves at some point in their life whether they’d like to admit it or not.
+Sexual freedom is so important.
+I’d urge these frigid politicians to search escort bruxelles to truly understand the meaning of sexual freedom.

 Even so, the Turnbull government faces some difficult decisions about how it wishes to conduct the plebiscite.
 The peculiar legal status of plebiscites, and the flexibility that comes with it, presents both challenges and opportunities in a range of areas, including the initiation of the plebiscite, setting the question, the franchise, public education and campaign finance.